 Step 6: Enter your billing information

-That’s because it’s easy to install, and although there is a learning curve at the start, once you get to know how it works, it’s fairly easy to use.
+Yes, there is a learning curve at the start but once you grasp the basics get to know how it works, it’s a walk in the park.

 Making your WordPress website look good